Élyse Caron-Beaudoin, PhD

 Related publications:

-Is there an association between exposure to hydraulic fracturing and exacerbations of asthma in Northeastern British Columbia?
+Is there an association between exposure to unconventional natural gas development and exacerbations of asthma in Northeastern British Columbia?

-Since the rapid expansion of hydraulic fracturing activity, epidemiological research on hydraulic fracturing and human health effects has been playing "catch-up", with over 60% of peer-reviewed research published since 2014.
-A growing number of studies found associations between proximity to hydraulic fracturing activity and negative birth and pregnancy outcomes, self-reported health symptoms, childhood hematologic cancers, hospital admission and respiratory illnesses including asthma exacerbations.
+Since the rapid expansion of unconventional natural gas operations, epidemiological research on human health effects has been playing "catch-up", with over 60% of peer-reviewed research published since 2014.
+A growing number of studies found associations between proximity to this industry and negative birth and pregnancy outcomes, self-reported health symptoms, childhood hematologic cancers, hospital admission, and respiratory illnesses including asthma exacerbations.

 Principal Investigator: